marioyasuo/AutoMapper/Getting-started.md

 AutoMapper will ignore null reference exceptions when mapping your source to your target.
 This is by design.
 If you don't like this approach, you can combine AutoMapper's approach with [[Custom-value-resolvers]] if needed.

-Once you have your types, and a reference to AutoMapper, you can create a map for the two types.
+Once you have your types you can create a map for the two types using Mapper.Initialize and CreateMap.
+Mapper.Initialize should be called only once during startup.

-    Mapper.CreateMap<Order, OrderDto>();
+    Mapper.Initalize(cfg => cfg.CreateMap<Order, OrderDto>());

 The type on the left is the source type, and the type on the right is the destination type.
 To perform a mapping, use the Map method.